MonkWire/Monkwire.github.io/README.md

 ![Game error checking code](/assets/canvasUpdateCode.png)

 ## Future Updates
-Currently the th
-The puzzles are not auto-generated.
-Credit for puzzle design goes to [Krazydad.com](https://krazydad.com/killersudoku/).
+Currently the puzzles are not auto-generated.
+Future updates will feature a functional solver and generator.
+The preloaded puzzles are from [Krazydad.com](https://krazydad.com/killersudoku/).